b. patisserie

 The Food

-Kouign-amann: The reason most people first walk in.
+Kouign-amann: The signature item.
 A Brittany-style caramelized pastry, buttery and crisp, in classic and seasonal variations including chocolate-hazelnut and fruit.
-Kouign Amann Day in June produces about 5,000 of them.
+Kouign Amann Day in June produces around 5,000 of them.

 Scones: Five or six varieties, baked fresh daily.

 Weekend specials include chocolate chip banana bread and French tart flan.
-The kitchen is open, so you can watch the bakers work while you wait.
+The kitchen is open and visible from the counter.

 The Space

 Small, usually busy.
 Counter seating and a few tables.
-The open kitchen is the main visual feature.
 Lines on weekend mornings, especially before noon.

 Practical Info